A Nightmare on Elm Street 3: Dream Warriors: Home media

-This film was released on May 27, 1987 by Media Home Entertainment on VHS and again in 1990 in LP Mode distributed by Video Treasures.
+This film was released on May 27, 1987, by Media Home Entertainment on video.
+It initially earned $12 million from sale of the videos.
+It was released again in 1990 in LP Mode distributed by Video Treasures.
 Another LP Mode version was released in Canada in 1989 by HGV Video Productions Inc..
 In 1999 New Line Home Video released a 7 tape Box Set.

-This film was released on DVD on September 21, 1999 by New Line Home Video.
+This film was released on DVD on September 21, 1999, by New Line Home Video.

-Legacy
+The film was released in a 4K Blu-ray box set on October 27, 2025.

+Other media

 Film

 In the franchise, Westin Hills Psychiatric Hospital and the dream suppressing drug Hypnocil introduced in Dream Warriors reappear in Freddy vs. Jason, where it is shown that prolonged use of the drug results in irreversible coma.
 In the comics Freddy vs. Jason vs. Ash: The Nightmare Warriors, the drug is referenced when Maggie Burroughs taunts Dr. Neil Gordon for being a "Hypnocil junkie" and that if he hadn't been, he would have seen her betrayal and corruption by her demonic father coming.
 The drug appears in the film Stitches (2012), where the main character Tommy (Tommy Knight) takes a drug by that name to suppress visions of the undead killer clown Stitches (Ross Noble).

 Josh Boone, co-writer and director of the superhero film The New Mutants (2020) about the Marvel Comics superhero team New Mutants, has cited Dream Warriors as one of the major influences on his film, which has been described as a supernatural horror film.
 An earlier screenplay by Michael Almereyda for what became Freddy's Dead: The Final Nightmare (1991) involved bringing back members of the Dream Warriors as a form of "dream police" to help Jacob Johnson in fighting Freddy.
 In Friday the 13th: The Game, from the Friday the 13th franchise, the "Tommy Tapes" hints at Tommy Jarvis being sent to Westin Hills Psychiatric Hospital, to be cared for by Dr. Neil Gordon.
 Roy H. Wagner re-created scenes from the film with Kristen and the "little girl" from her dreams in 2019 while using only an iPhone 11 Pro for the production.